 Sony’s decision to place its iconic Bravia television business under majority control of China’s TCL is not just a corporate reshuffling.
-It is a clear signal of how far the global balance of industrial power has shifted — and how badly the United States misread China’s capabilities.
+It is a clear signal of how far China has come from just being a low cost manufacturer to becoming an innovator.

 Under this new arrangement, TCL will own 51 percent of the joint venture and control much of the design and all of the manufacturing and display technology.
-Sony will retain the brand and contribute expertise in areas like image processing.
+Sony will retain the brand and contribute expertise in their picture processing capabilities, an area where Sony has led the competition.
 As The Verge noted, the deal “would mark the end of an era for Sony.”
-TCL, once an upstart maker of cheap large panel TVs , had already become China’s largest maker of TVs.
-And Sony, once known for its leadership in TVs, is essentially selling off that business.
+TCL, once an upstart maker of cheap large panel TVs , is China’s largest maker of TVs.
+And Sony, once known for its leadership in premium TVs, is relying on TCL to carry on the brand.
+That’s the same Sony that’s been one of the most innovative consumer electronics companies in the world ceding the innovation of what was once one of their most innovative product categories to China.

-Yet in the U.S., China was routinely dismissed by the press, the politicians, and consumers as a place where cheap labor slaves in sweatshops building low quality products.
+Yet China was routinely dismissed by the press, the politicians, and consumers as the place where cheap labor worked long hours in sweatshop conditions building low quality products.
 That misunderstanding shaped decades of bad decisions in this country.

 We Americans, meanwhile, clung to a comforting myth: that innovation would always remain ours, even if production moved offshore.
 James Fallows warned against this illusion years ago in The Atlantic.
 In “China Makes, the World Takes,” he wrote: